gulrotkake/fsmonitor/readme.md

-FSWatch
+!!
+This project has been superseded by the far more developed and maintained [fswatch](https://github.com/emcrisostomo/fswatch.git).

+FSMonitor
 -------

-FSWatch is an application to monitor changes in a directory structure and execute actions depending on the events captured.
+FSMonitor is an application to monitor changes in a directory structure and execute actions depending on the events captured.
 It's built upon the Mac OS X FSEvents API.

 Usage:

-    fswatch [dir1] [dir2] [...] --add --modify --exec /myscript
+    fsmonitor [dir1] [dir2] [...] --add --modify --exec /myscript

 Global options: